open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 2023-06-20 12:50:00 DEBUG This is a test debug message
 ```

-## Fault tolerance, recovery and proper offset tracking
+## Offset tracking

 `storage` setting allows to define the proper storage extension to be used for storing file offsets.
-File offsets allow the receiver to pick up where it left off in the case of a collector restart.
+While the storage parameter can ensure that log files are consumed accurately, it is possible that
-If no storage extension is used, the receiver will manage offsets in memory only.
+logs are dropped while moving downstream through other components in the collector.

-A complete example is provided at the [Fault tolerant log collection example](../../examples/fault-tolerant-logs-collection/README.md)
+For additional resiliency, see [Fault tolerant log collection example](../../examples/fault-tolerant-logs-collection/README.md)